ojetton/math-camp-2024/README.md

 # Economics Ph.D.
 Math Camp, Fall 2024
 ## University of Oregon

 Welcome to the GitHub page for Math Camp!
-Below you will find the links for all the resources you will need during this course.
+Below are the links for all the resources you will need during this course.
 Math Camp will consist of 6 modules covered over 10 two-hour periods (9:00 am - 11:00 am, Monday - Friday) from September 9th to the 20th.
 Each module will be covered over two weekdays during this time according to the following schedule:

 **Day 1, hour 1** - Zoom lecture covering the module’s content